‘The Hills’ Reboot: Whitney Port Talks About Returning To The Show As A Mother

-At this year’s MTV Video Music Awards, a few of the cast members from MTV reality show, The Hills, reunited on the red carpet and revealed what many Hills fans had been hoping for, for along time, the series was getting a reboot along with a brand new name, The Hills: New Beginnings.
+At this year’s MTV Video Music Awards, a few of the cast members from MTV reality show The Hills reunited on the red carpet and revealed what many Hills fans had been hoping for, for along time: the series was getting a reboot along with a brand new name, The Hills: New Beginnings.

-The Hills ran for six seasons before coming to an end in 2010 and although it’s been eight years, many devoted fans had always held hope that MTV would bring the beloved, drama-filled series back and as many are now aware, their wish was granted.
+The Hills ran for six seasons before coming to an end in 2010, and although it’s been eight years, many devoted fans had always held hope that MTV would bring the beloved, drama-filled series back, and as many are now aware, their wish was granted.

-One of the original cast members signing on for New Beginnings is Whitney Port and while she may still look the same, Port, 33, is now a married woman with an adorable one-year-old son, Sonny Sanford.
+One of the original cast members signing on for New Beginnings is Whitney Port, and while she may still look the same, Port, 33, is now a married woman with an adorable 1-year-old son, Sonny Sanford.

 “Being a mom is a huge part of my identity now, so it would feel weird if he was never on it and I just talked about him.
 So I feel like Sonny will be on it a bit here and there,” Port recently told People.

-During her time on The Hills, Port wasn’t much of a party girl and was mostly seen when working with fellow fashion designer, Lauren “LC” Conrad.
+During her time on The Hills, Port wasn’t much of a party girl and was mostly seen when working with fellow fashion designer Lauren “LC” Conrad.
 It wasn’t until the mother of one landed her own MTV reality-show, The City, that viewers really saw Port blossom.

 While little Sonny will be making his TV debut, the jury is still out on Port’s husband, Tim Rosenman.